What is radiation therapy (radiotherapy)?

-External beam radiotherapy is the use of a machine (called a Linear Accelerator) that directs a high energy beam of X-rays to treat cancer cells and other diseases.
-The aim of radiotherapy is to destroy the cancer cells and/or shrink the tumour in the tissue at your treatment site.
-It can be used with the intent to cure or to relieve symptoms such as pain.
-Your treatment will be carefully prescribed by your Oncologist and planned to ensure the treatment includes all of the diseased area and limits the radiation dose to surrounding healthy tissue.
+Radiation therapy is the use of high energy x-rays which are used to destroy cancer cells, and to sometimes treat other diseases.
+The x-rays are delivered using a machine called a linear accelerator.
+Radiation therapy can be used with the intent to cure or to relieve symptoms such as pain.
+Your treatment will be carefully prescribed by your radiation oncologist and planned by radiation therapists to ensure the treatment includes all of the diseased area and limits the radiation dose to surrounding healthy tissue.

 How long will treatment take?